nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 {% endhighlight %}
 </div>

-Once we have received pointers from the NRLS when then look up the custodian (and author) organisation details using the ODS Code's held within each pointer via a stub ODS lookup.
+Once we have received pointers from the NRL when then look up the custodian (and author) organisation details using the ODS Code's held within each pointer via a stub ODS lookup.
 We can then present actual organisation details to the end users.

-<b>Calling the NRLS</b><br />
+<b>Calling the NRL</b><br />
-Using our GET command request model we create a connection to the NRLS using HttpClient.
+Using our GET command request model we create a connection to the NRL using HttpClient.

 You can view the common connection code example [here](connectioncode_example.html).

-<b>Explore the NRLS</b><br />
+<b>Explore the NRL</b><br />
-You can explore and test the NRLS GET command using Swagger in our [Reference implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/searchPointers).
+You can explore and test the NRL GET command using Swagger in our [Reference implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/searchPointers).

-{% include note.html content="The code in these examples is standard C# v7.2 taken direct from the [NRLS Demonstrator](https://nrls.digital.nhs.uk) code.<br /><br />The official <b>[.NET FHIR Library](https://ewoutkramer.github.io/fhir-net-api/)</b> is utilised to construct, test, parse and serialize FHIR models with ease." %}
+{% include note.html content="The code in these examples is standard C# v7.2 taken direct from the [NRL Demonstrator](https://nrls.digital.nhs.uk) code.<br /><br />The official <b>[.NET FHIR Library](https://ewoutkramer.github.io/fhir-net-api/)</b> is utilised to construct, test, parse and serialize FHIR models with ease." %}